kaiboy24/VehicleManagementTool-Backend-SpringBoot/README.md

 # VehicleManagementTool-Backend-SpringBoot

-Backend part of the vehicle management tool.
+Back End part of the vehicle management tool, which processes input data of the user and correspondingly changes the state of the table in the database.